linghuajiang/SAINT/weights/README.md

 # Pretrained Models

-Pretrained SAINT model weights corresponding to the models used in the manuscript will be released upon publication.
+Pretrained SAINT model weights can be downloaded from https://zenodo.org/records/22659557

-Model checkpoints are not tracked directly in this Git repository.
-Download instructions will be provided here once they are publicly available.